slavov-vili/kit_info/Deep_Learning_for_Computer_Vision/09_RNNs_image_video_captioning.md

             + n-gram BLEU scores = count how many n-word pairs match
         * Problem: "on the mat" gets high score
         * BLEU-4 used, supposed to be good English
-    - Metric for Evaluation of Translation with Explicit ORdering (METEOR)
+    - Metric for Evaluation of Translation with Explicit Ordering (METEOR)
-        * Measures recall
+        * Measures recall (ratio between matching and words in reference sentence)
         * Example:
             + Hyp: on the mat sat the cat
             + Ref: the cat sat on the mat